Absolute-Solar/website-pools-backend/README.md

-Pool backend that pulls Orca pools and displays on website via vercel
+Pool backend that pulls Orca pools and displays on website via vercel server